 Necessary though it may be…the editorial feedback will incite emotions.
 Maybe it breaks your heart, or maybe it is exactly what you were hoping for.
 It could be devastating or enlightening.
 How the editor’s comments and suggestions feel to you depend on many things – how the feedback is framed, how you accept constructive criticism in general, how personally or not you feel about something you created, your understanding of and belief in the editing process, and so much more.

 When you get your feedback from an editor – or anyone, really; this pertains to betas and critique partners and agents and anyone else you’ve asked for opinions – read through it, and if it makes you feel anxious or defensive or hurt or anything negative, just walk away.
 Give yourself some distance from the MS and this other person’s response to it.
-Take some time vent to an author-friend if it might help.
+Take some time to vent to an author-friend if it might help.
 When you come back to read the feedback again, try to not take anything you consider negative as a personal attack and keep in mind that this is only one person’s opinion.

 Think of your book like a recipe.
 You'd probably want someone to tell you that you added a cup of baking powder to your cookies instead of just a teaspoon, right?
 Or if you’ve offered your friend who hates raisins an oatmeal raisin cookie, she probably isn’t going to like it.
 Just because you created these cookies doesn’t mean that mistaken measurements or personal tastes make you a bad cook or a less-than person.
 You are not the thing that you created.